merlijne77/merlijne77/README.md

 💻 I am a self taught Software Developer
 📝 Focus lies on Desktop/Mobile applications
   and building electronic circuits for fun
-🔭 Currently Working on flutter Android application to publish in Google Playstore in 2025 🌱 I am busy with the Python career Track on Datacamp <3 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
+🌱 I am busy with the Python career Track on Datacamp <3 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)